yjzhang3/TrackPain/README.md

 ## Modeling and inference
 - Given probabilities value, create a static binary discrete Bayesian network
-- Refer to TrackPain-Bayesian-Preliminary.ipynb for model creation and prediction
+- Refer to [this notebook](https://github.com/yjzhang3/TrackPain/blob/main/TrackPain-Bayesian-Preliminary.ipynb) for model creation and prediction

 ## Future consideration
 - Make a continuous instead of discrete network